My year got off to a bumpy start … but I’m ready to get back at it starting with Snowberry’s kitchen renovation reveal.

 We spent a lot of time together, which I’m sure Bob remembers fondly.

-On the built-in buffet we added a bead to the frame to differentiate it a tiny bit and create a more furniture-like look.
+For the built-in buffet we added a bead detail to the frame to differentiate it a bit and create a furniture-like feel.

 After the cabinets were installed, Bob shared with me that he did not like our paint color choice, but came to appreciate it once the kitchen was finished.